davejacobs/mint/README.md

 ## Templates and customization

-Mint supports layouts written in HAML or ERB and stylesheets can be written in CSS, SCSS, or SASS.
+Mint supports layouts written in ERB and stylesheets can be written in CSS, SCSS, or SASS.

 ## Contributing